arunimaparihar/Local_Gym_Webpage/README.md

 # Local_Gym_Webpage
-this is a basic html and css project
+This is a basic html and css project